Iblouse/Proactive-churn-prevention/portfolio1_recruiter_ready.md

 ## Part 3: From Prediction to Action (The Actionability Gap)

-This is a critical insight that separates academic ML from business-impactful ML: **the best predictors aren't always the best intervention targets.**
+This is a critical insight that separates academic ML from business-impactful ML: **the best predictors are not always the best intervention targets.**

 ### The Actionability Problem

-Our strongest predictor is `tenure_months` (coefficient = -0.50), but we can't change how long a customer has been with us.
-It's useful for prediction but useless for intervention.
+Our strongest predictor is `tenure_months` (coefficient = -0.50), but we cannot change how long a customer has been with us.
+It is useful for prediction but useless for intervention.

 Features like `engagement_score` have smaller coefficients but **high actionability**.
 We can directly influence them through product tours, email campaigns, and feature education.